 You can go sea kayaking using double or single kayaks in the Tromsø Region, starting at Kvaløya (Whale Island) or the thousands of islands, inlets, bays and narrow fjords that make up the Helgeland Coast.
 If you visit the Lofoten Islands, kayaking is also available from Kabelvåg.
 Sea kayaking is usually accompanied by an experienced guide which makes it an ideal activity for beginners and novices.
 Dry suits are included in the hire fee.

 Wild swimming in the turquoise fjords, lakes and seas of Northern Norway is an opportunity to sink into the landscape´s natural beauty.
-In the summer months the Gulf Stream warms the land, although a wet suit is still advised for swimming.
+In the summer months the Gulf Stream and air currents from the sea warms the land, although a wet suit is still advised for swimming.
 The westward islands of Vestvågøy, Flakstadøy and Moskenesøy offer good sea swimming opportunities.

 Norway´s liberal public access and camping laws mean that you can choose between “wilderness camping” (finding your own spot in the wild) or stay at a campsite complete with modern facilities.
 Many campsites can be found in the area near the Lofoten Islands.
 A number of campsites in this area offer mountain, sea and beach views depending on your preference.